Massive Cooperation for Ultra-Dense Networks PhD

 Applicants must meet the minimum English Language requirements, details available on the website.

 Tuition fees cover the cost of your teaching, assessment and operating University facilities such as the library, IT equipment and other support services.
 University fees and charges can be paid in advance and there are several methods of payment, including online payments and payment by instalment.
 Special arrangements are made for payments by part-time students.

 This project is funded by The Leverhulme Trust.
-The studentship will start in January 2018, for three years, and currently provides a tax-free stipend of £14,553 per annum plus tuition fees at the UK/EU rate (currently £4,195 p.a.).
-While we welcome applications from non EU nationals, the total value of the studentship will be used towards the cost of the International tuition fee in the first instance.
+The studentship will start in July 2018, for three years, and currently provides a tax-free stipend of £14,553 per annum plus tuition fees at the UK/EU rate (currently £4,195 p.a.).
+Due to funding restrictions, this is only available to those who are eligible to pay UK/EU fees.

 How to apply

 All applications should be made online.
 Under programme name, select Electronic, Electrical and Systems Engineering